Get It Right Before You Write: Pre-Writing Strategies for Success

 Let’s set the scene: You have an incredible idea for a textbook taking shape in your head, you’ve signed a publishing contract with an academic publisher, and your laptop is fully charged.
 Which means you’re ready to dive in and start writing your textbook, right?

-You could do this.
-However, if you invest in a few key pre-writing strategies, you’ll find your writing experience to be more organized, more cohesive, and more likely to meet the goals of your publication.
+You could do this, but diving right in might result in unneeded frustration and barriers to your creative process.
+If you invest in a few key pre-writing strategies, you’ll find your writing experience to be more organized, more cohesive, and more likely to meet the goals of your publication.
+Here are a few pre-writing strategies to ensure you’re prepared to tackle your project.

 First step: Clearly identify the audience and purpose of your textbook.
 What type of course will use this book?
 What do the students enrolled in the course need from their textbook in order to succeed?
-What is your book going to accomplish: presenting a fresh viewpoint, disseminating new research in the field, providing students with an introduction to an academic discipline?
+What is your book going to accomplish?
+Is it intended to present a fresh viewpoint, disseminate new research in the field, provide students with an introduction to an academic discipline?

 Knowing the answers to these questions will help you determine the appropriate tone and level of your writing.
 It will ensure your text is reader-friendly, student-centric, and goal-oriented.
 It will also help you maintain focus and keep the purpose of your textbook top of mind as you work.